TranscribeMe/Docs/docs/quickstarts/2_request_token.rst

 ___________

-The json response will provide with an application_token value, which can be used in the **grant_type=applicationtoken** token method below:
+The json response will provide an application_token value, which can be used in the **grant_type=applicationtoken** token method below:

 ``POST https://rest-api.transcribeme.com/api/v1/token``